White Day: A Labyrinth Named School

 in the Romance of Package

 compilation.
 The game was quite notable for several patches on the creator's site made to tone down the creepiness factor due to complaints from people being too terrified to finish the game and locked away the real horrors away in the harder difficulties.
-A port to mobile phones was released in 2009 but sacrificed the 3D graphics for still images that hampered the atmosphere of the game.
+It was later released on mobile phones in 2009 but sacrificed the 3D graphics for still images that hampered the atmosphere of the game.

 The game's graphics did not age well, but its place was between Clock Tower